-Now that you have gathered all your jewelry and downsized the quantity, let's talk about the different ways to organize your jewelry.
-There are several different options to organize jewelry.
-On our recent post and an upcoming post, I show you how to make "jewelry organizer picture frames."
+Now that you have gathered all your jewelry and downsized the quantity let's talk about the different ways to organize your jewelry.
+There are several different options for organizing jewelry.
+In our recent post and an upcoming post, I show you how to make "jewelry organizer picture frames."
 It's a customizable and affordable way to organize necklaces, bracelets, earrings, and even rings.
 Feel free to visit these posts.
 I will add the link here when they go live.

 First, let's start with the standard jewelry boxes.
-I will be displaying some I found on Amazon (affiliate) below, however, you can find them anywhere, even at an antique dealer.
+I will be displaying some I found on Amazon (affiliate) below.
+However, you can find them anywhere, even at an antique dealer.
 Here are some tips that will help you pick the right jewelry box for you.
 Look for a box with several divided areas.
 The divided areas work well to keep jewelry from getting tangled with one another.
-I did find that if the seal is really tight, some of my older gold pieces turned orangy gold.
-I'm not sure why this happened but I wanted you to know about the possibility that this may happen.
+I did find that if the seal is really tight, some of my older gold pieces turned orange gold.
+I'm not sure why this happened, but I wanted you to know about the possibility that this may happen.
 I found that ones will little and deep compartments on the sides work nicely for watches that have larger faces on them.

-Like I mentioned above, making your own organizer can be more affordable.
-Using cork trivets are wonderful for holding post earrings.
-When I was a kid, I had all my earrings on a cork board and then I placed the backs in a little container with a lid.
+As I mentioned above, making your own organizer can be more affordable.
+Using cork trivets is wonderful for holding post earrings.
+When I was a kid, I had all my earrings on a corkboard, and then I placed the backs in a little container with a lid.
 Keep in mind that you will need to make the piece large enough for your jewelry collection.
 Hanging them on the wall or making them with a stand is best to save space.
-Think vertical space for these items if you are going to make them yourself.
+Think of vertical space for these items if you are going to make them yourself.
 Here are some jewelry organizers I found on Amazon (affiliate).

 Well, there you have it.
 Which jewelry organizer method is your favorite?
+Have you used a variety of them throughout the years?
 Please leave a comment below.
 I would love to hear from you.

 Below are some other articles that have additional tips about organizing jewelry.